Lord Herbert Scott: Military career

 Montagu Douglas Scott was commissioned into the part-time 3rd (Edinburgh Light Infantry Militia) Battalion, Royal Scots, a regiment that had been raised by the 3rd Duke of Buccleuch and also commanded by the 5th Duke.
 He was promoted to captain on 24 February 1894.

-In December 1899 Montagu Douglas Scott was appointed for active service as a staff officer and extra Aide-de-camp to Lord Roberts, Commander-in-Chief of the forces in South Africa during the early part of the Second Boer War.
+In December 1899 Montagu Douglas Scott was appointed for active service as a staff officer and extra aide-de-camp to Lord Roberts, commander-in-chief of the forces in South Africa during the early part of the Second Boer War.
 While stationed in South Africa, he was transferred to the regular army and appointed a second lieutenant in the newly created Irish Guards on 15 August 1900.
 Promoted to lieutenant on 6 October 1900, he served in the Guards Mounted Infantry in most of 1901, and was promoted to captain on 22 January 1902.
 For his war effort he was mentioned in despatches, awarded the Distinguished Service Order, and received the Queen's South Africa Medal with six clasps and the King's South Africa Medal with two clasps.
-Following the end of hostilities in June 1902 he returned to England, leaving Cape Town in the SS Norman, which arrived in Southampton in early September that year.
+Following the end of hostilities in June 1902 he returned to England, leaving Cape Town on the SS Norman, which arrived in Southampton in early September that year.
 He was promoted in 1910 to lieutenant colonel in the 23rd (County of London) Battalion, London Regiment.

 Lieutenant Colonel Montagu Douglas Scott fought in the First World War and commanded the 1/23rd London Regiment in France.
 He was promoted to brevet lieutenant colonel in June 1918.